dottjt/reddit_response/README.md

 ## Improvements

+- Clean up and modularise codebase, it's a bit of a mess atm from the amount of work that's gone into it.
+Like, a huge mess.
 - Did I just relapse or not?
+MESSAGE

 - So the problem is that I need to be able to track user message types as well.
 - so user:start:reply
 - so user:middle:reply
 - so user:final:reply  - then I can sufficiently track when to send reply messages automatically.
 Not just simply that they replied.

+- (because the problem is that because it only tracks my last message, I can't accurately gauge old messages.)

+- print the list of all the titles which were deleted.
+- print the post title under the a-link, so I can validate them.
+- make all those a links at the top inferno renders.

 ## Nice To Have

-- Clean up and modularise codebase, it's a bit of a mess atm from the amount of work that's gone into it.
 - Track original post as part of the message.
 - Also, save the date (user chatted)